andrewye16/improve_detroit_ses_analysis/README.md

 | DPW DR Coordinator - DPW use only        | Selected.
 Closer examination shows city workers are using them for debris removal.                                 |

 ### II.
 Social Economics Status Dataset
-For the purpose of this project, I focused on educational and income levels from the dataset.
+For the purpose of this project, I focused on educational and income levels.
 I performed cleaning to obtain zip codes that are 1. fully located in Detroit and 2. used in reporting.

-These are the variables selected for further analysis.
-These statistics are based on the 2020 Census and the 2021 American Community Survey.
+These are the variables selected for the project.
+These statistics are based on the 2020 Census Survey and the 2021 American Community Survey.
 ```python
 ['percent_population_in_poverty',
 'median_earnings_past_year', 'median_household_income',